 - Disseminating through collaboration, presentation, publication, teaching, technological advances, and community outreach findings that promote a better understanding of depression, psychotherapy, and the impact of psychosocial factors on illness and recovery.

-Our goal is to create new knowledge and treatments that will help to reduce the suffering of those with recurrent atypical depression using cognitive therapy for preventing relapses, and ultimately, through interdisciplinary collaboration, produce a cure.
+Our goal is to create new knowledge and treatments that will help to reduce the suffering of those with depression using psychological interventions (such as cognitive behavioral therapy and new technologies) for preventing relapses and recurrence, and ultimately, through interdisciplinary collaboration, produce a cure.
+While we join the field in searching for a cure for mood disorders, we aim to develop new strategies to replace vulnerability with resilience.

 The interdisciplinary team is both international and far-reaching, consisting of investigators from UT Southwestern and beyond.
 There are many opportunities for colleagues and trainees to participate in understanding how psychosocial factors have influenced the course of illness for our large and unique samples of patients.